Fraunhofer-SCAI/spectral_cosma/README.md

 In the directory [experiments](experiments) you can find our trained models.
 Compare your results to the training errors in the experiment-runner-txt-files [GALLOP-Log-File](experiments/gallop_r4_2203/gallop/experiment_runner_gallop.txt).

 These files are written by the training and testing scripts.
-For the review process we provide the GALLOP dataset to reproduce the training and testing of the autoencoder for semi-regular meshes of different sizes.
+We provide the GALLOP dataset to reproduce the training and testing of the autoencoder for semi-regular meshes of different sizes.

 <img src="network_architecture.png" width="500" />